Know Before You Go: Galveston Edition

 Riondo’s Ristorante

-Every time my husband gets to choose, he will pick Riondo’s.
 Aside from incredible Italian dishes, the eatery is repurposed inside a historic bank building—which is a whole vibe.
 Without a doubt, if grilled calamari is on the menu, order it.
-Game-changer.
-Blackened sea scallops will rock you and seafood ravioli are heavenly little pillows of goodness.
+Blackened sea scallops and seafood ravioli are not to be missed.

 Non-seafood: Gnocchi di Spinachi a la Panna